-Given the standard 100-foot marine shoreline buffer and the location of the lot, it is impossible to use this lot with the setback requirements.
-The CAO also has septic setback requirements, that are not met by this proposal, including a 100 foot setback from surface water, and 5 foot setback from property lines, which this proposal violates.
+Given the standard 100-foot marine shoreline buffer and the location of the lot, it is impossible to reasonably use this lot with the setback requirements.
+The CAO also has septic setback requirements, that are not met by this proposal, including the 100 foot setback from surface water, which this proposal violates.
 As the proposal does not meet those requirements and is in fact in the critical area, and thus a critical areas variance is required for the construction of any of the proposed additions.